-Have you clicked on this page because you feel anxious or worried about your relationship with your boyfriend or ex-boyfriend?
+Have you clicked on this page because you feel anxious or worried about your relationship with your partner or ex-partner?
 If so, you have taken an important and positive step and we hope we can support you.

-- He says he hates your friends and complains you spend too much time with them.
+- They say they hate your friends and complain you spend too much time with them.

-- He sends you constant texts and gets mad when you ignore him.
+- They send you constant texts and get mad if you ignore them.

-- He tells you how to dress and criticises your clothes.
+- They tell you how to dress and criticise your clothes.

-- He makes you feel guilty if you don’t spend all your free time with him.
+- They make you feel guilty if you don’t spend all your free time with them.

-- He has a bad temper and you feel afraid to disagree with him.
+- They have a bad temper and you feel afraid to disagree with them.

-- He accuses you of cheating on him all the time.
+- They accuse you of cheating on them all the time.

-- He demands all your passwords so he can check your messages.
+- They demand all your passwords so they can check your messages.

-- You feel afraid to break up with him because he says he’ll hurt himself.
+- You feel afraid to break up with them because they say they’ll hurt themselves.

-- He forces you to do things sexually that you don’t want to do.
+- They force you to do things sexually that you don’t want to do.

-- He is physically violent or threatens to hurt you or someone else.
+- They are physically violent or threaten to hurt you or someone else.

 You are not alone in feeling something isn't right with your relationship.
-Women in dating relationships contact Women's Aid every day because they are afraid of their boyfriends.
+Young women in intimate relationships contact Women's Aid every day because they are afraid of their partners.

-You may feel like you are 'walking on eggshells' and living in fear of his moods and temper.
-Dating abuse is wrong and no one deserves to be threatened, beaten or be in fear for their lives.
+You might feel like you are 'walking on eggshells' and living in fear of their mood swings and bad temper.
+But your partner does not have the right to control and abuse you.
+You should not have to worry about how they will react to everything you do.
+Intimate relationship abuse is wrong and no one deserves to be threatened, beaten or be in fear for their lives.